-Blurring occurs when the temporal resolution is insufficient to accurately register the moving targeted structure (e.g. when data sampling exceeds the diastolic rest period, either due to a high heart rate (HR), or due to the selection of an inappropriate reconstruction window).
-The right coronary artery is most commonly affected due to its higher velocity and range of motion compared with other coronary segments.2
+Blurring occurs when the temporal resolution is insufficient to accurately register the moving targeted structure [e.g. when data sampling exceeds the diastolic rest period, either due to a high heart rate (HR), or due to the selection of an inappropriate reconstruction window].
+The right coronary artery is most commonly affected owing to its higher velocity and range of motion compared with other coronary segments.

-Banding or stairstep artifacts are section gaps in imaging data due to cardiac phase misregistrations between consecutive gantry rotations.
+Banding or stairstep artefacts are section gaps in imaging data due to cardiac phase misregistrations between consecutive gantry rotations.
 The most frequent causes are arrhythmia or HR variation during acquisition.

 Beam hardening is caused by an increase in mean photon energy of the X-ray beam when it passes through a cross-section with heterogeneous density.
-The lower energy photons of the polychromatic beam are primarily absorbed, resulting into a higher mean energy of the beam when it reaches the detector.
-It results in dark bands throughout the image, the so-called streak artifacts.
-In practice, these artifacts are typically generated by highly attenuating structures or interfaces such as high iodine concentration (e.g. in the superior vena cava), surgical clips and metallic implants (pacemaker, stent struts).
+The lower energy photons of the polychromatic beam are primarily absorbed, resulting in a higher mean energy of the beam when it reaches the detector.
+It results in dark bands throughout the image, the so-called streak artefacts.
+In practice, these artefacts are typically generated by highly attenuating structures or interfaces such as high iodine concentration (e.g. in the superior vena cava), surgical clips and metallic implants (pacemaker, stent struts).
+In blooming artefacts, high-attenuation objects appear larger than they are.
+This results from multiple factors, including inadequate photon energy and partial volume effect; the latter is caused by an insufficient temporal and spatial resolution particularly in the z direction.
+Coronary stents, and to some extent vascular calcifications, are of special importance for attenuation-related effects, as they generate both streak and blooming artefacts, causing inappropriate vessel lumen visibility or in-stent visualization due to motion, partial volume effect and beam hardening (Figure 3).

-In Blooming artifacts, high attenuating objects appear larger than they are.
-This results from multiple factors, including inadequate photon energy and partial volume effect; the latter caused by insufficient temporal and spatial resolution particularly in the z-direction.13 Coronary stents, and to some extent vascular calcifications, are of special importance for attenuation-related effects as they generate both streak- and blooming artifacts, causing inappropriate vessel lumen visibility or in-stent visualization due to motion, partial volume effect, and beam hardening (Figure 3).
-Blooming artifact magnitude and stent lumen visibility largely depend on stent size, strut thickness, material and mesh design.18 Magnesium stents are far more favourable for Coronary CTA than tantalum-coated stents with up to 90% in-stent visibility, depending on stent size.19
+Blooming artefact magnitude and stent lumen visibility largely depend on stent size, strut thickness, material and mesh design.
+Magnesium stents are far more favourable for coronary CTA than tantalum-coated stents with up to 90% in-stent visibility, depending on stent size.

-Helical artifacts with their typical windmill-like appearance are seen in moving objects during spiral acquisition, or in cases with ECG synchronization failure.
+Helical artefacts with their typical windmill-like appearance are seen in moving objects during spiral acquisition, or in cases with ECG synchronization failure.
 The table movement during the acquisition results in projections from slightly different parts of the object.
-In coronary artery segments that are obliquely oriented along the z-axis, this spiral interpolation process results in hypodense areas surrounding the vessels (Figure 4).
+In coronary artery segments that are obliquely oriented along the z-axis, this spiral